RobertAhlin/webshop-with-react/README.md

 4. Started the application with ```npm run dev```
 5. Used the Google Chrome browser at http://localhost:5173/ to view the running app.

+# User Experience
+First page directly shows the available items that is collected from DummyJson.
+The page present the first eighteen items, if user what to show more items there is a button "Show more..."
+That will display eighteen more, and so on.
+Clicking an item card will open a modal that will show more details about the item.
+And also it possible to add the item to the shopping cart.
+One item will be added.
+If add to cart is clicked again, the number of that item will increase in the the shopping cart.
+Closing the detail page of the item is done by clicking the "Close" button it top left corner.

+Shopping cart is visible and awailable as a sidebar to the right.
+Added items will be shown in a list where it is possible to increase or decrease the amount of each item the user wants to buy by clicking the "+" and "-" buttons.
+And also the option to delete an item from the shopping cart by clicking the "trash can" button.

 ## API
 DummyJSON Products API
 The DummyJSON Products API is a simple API that provides access to a collection of dummy products.
 It is designed for testing and development purposes, providing a variety of mock product data that can be used in applications.